The week in Channel-land: A short week, but plenty of action

 Meanwhile Noel Leeming Tech Solutions for Business – or TS4B for short – revealed exclusively to us their plans for a new Rubrik-based backup, recovery and cloud management service, providing Kiwi SMBs with access to tech normally reserved for large organisations.

-Also making the news was Dimension Data, which won a deal to become the single cloud provider for Hamilton’s Ultrafast Fibre, and vGrid, which outlined how it’s dealing with ‘unprecedented’ growth with a new HPE Synergy implementation and a move into Datacom’s Kapua data centre.
+Also making the news was Dimension Data, which won a deal to become the single cloud provider for Hamilton’s Ultrafast Fibre, and vGrid, which outlined how it’s dealing with ‘unprecedented’ growth with a new HPE Synergy implementation and a move into Datacom’s Kapua data center.

 Also planning for growth are Tenable Network Security and FireEye.
 Tenable appointed its first ANZ country manager as it eyes up local enterprise growth with Gordon Gakovic, ex-Software AG, taking on the new role and FireEye appointed two new channel account managers in Michael Coleman and Ken Cartwright.